 For most people on a full liquid diet, the goal is to get 1,350 to 1,500 calories and 45 grams of protein a day.

 If you need to be on a full liquid diet for a long time, you will need to be under the care of a dietitian.
-Ask your doctor if you can eat these foods together to add calories:
+Ask your provider if you can eat these foods together to add calories:

 - Nonfat dry milk added to your drinks